Bankruptcy of FTX: Binance acquisition dropped

 On 9 November, Bloomberg called the acquisition of FTX by Binance "unlikely" due to the poor state of FTX's finances.
 Bloomberg also reported that the United States Securities and Exchange Commission and Commodity Futures Trading Commission were investigating the nature of FTX's connections to Bankman-Fried's other holdings and its handling of client funds.
-Later that day, the Wall Street Journal reported that Binance would not move forward with the deal to acquire FTX.
+Later that day, The Wall Street Journal reported that Binance would not move forward with the deal to acquire FTX.
 Binance cited FTX's reported mishandling of customer funds and pending investigations of FTX as the reasons for not pursuing the deal.
+Patrick Hillman, who was at the time Binance's Chief Strategy Officer at the time, said in CNBC interview that they were unable to determine FTX's assets and liabilities.
 Bankman-Fried said in a Slack message that FTX had learned through the press about Binance's concerns and decision.

 Collapse and further rescue attempts

 On 9 November, FTX's website said that it was not processing withdrawals at that time.
 Bankman-Fried said that although the firm's assets were worth more than its clients' deposits, it would need funds from outside to meet demand for withdrawals due to a lack of liquidity.
 Bankman-Fried stated on 9 November that FTX.US, as a separate company, was "not currently impacted" by the crisis.

 On 10 November, Axios reported that FTX approached Kraken for a potential rescue deal.
 Bankman-Fried made several statements on 10 November, taking responsibility for FTX's failure and indicating that FTX was attempting to raise $10 billion in emergency financing to remain solvent.
 Bankman-Fried also announced that Alameda Research would cease trading and end operations.
 FTX's in-house legal and compliance teams had, for the most part, resigned by 10 November.
 Anonymous sources cited by the Wall Street Journal on 10 November said that Alameda Research owed FTX some $10 billion, as FTX had lent funds placed on the exchange for trading to Alameda so that Alameda could make investments with the money.